10 Random Facts You Didn’t Know About Mattresses

 4. It’s illegal to purchase a mattress on Sundays in Washington

 For some reason, the state of Washington has made it illegal to buy a mattress on Sundays.
 It’s not totally clear why this law exists or how strictly it’s enforced.
-But don’t take any chances: Order your bed from Nectar on Sunday (or any day), and you won’t need to side-step the law.
+But don’t take any chances: Order your bed from Nectar along with our cool adjustable beds on Sunday (or any day), and you won’t need to side-step the law.

 3. The fitted sheet was invented in 1958